smhasan-shahriar/nexus-asset-management-client-side/readme.md

 - **Profile Update:** Any logged in user can update their profile.
 - **Asset & Request Filtering:** The admin users can filter assets and request by users in the related pages.
 - **Return Functionality:** Users can use any asset and if the asset is returnable they can return the asset back.
+- **Top User Activity:** Admin can get a quick glimpse of top user activity based on request in the customized homepage.
+- **Request Status:** Admin can get real time state of the percentage of request accepted directly in the homepage.

 💻 Technologies Used:
 - **React**: for building dynamic user interfaces.